-The diagnosis of OA can be a terrifying reality for people, as it's immediately seen as a one-way ticket of progressing pain, dynfunction, and an inevitable joint replacement.
+The diagnosis of OA can be a scary reality for people, as it's immediately seen as a one-way ticket of progressing pain, dynfunction, and an inevitable joint replacement.
 How about we take a look at the common believes regarding OA, however, and see what there is to learn?

 Pain is not a response that's simply caused by a physical lesion alone; it's a complex phenomenon with massive psychosocial and neurochemical contributors as well.
 And just like how poor sleep can (indirectly) cause an increased sensitivity to pain, perhaps mental distress can as well.